Home COVID-19 COVID Safety Plan (CSP)

 Once we are permitted to reopen, the school (or a particular class/cohort) will switch to Distance Learning per State guidance if 5% or more of staff and students test positive, and/or and if/when:

 Students will be in stable groups that will remain separate from each other.
 Cohorts will be comprised of no more than 14 students each.
 The total head count for the cohort (no more than 14 students) will remain at 16 or fewer people at all times.
-If reopening under the waiver, each teacher will work with one to two stable cohorts depending on their teaching role with the school.